D1mitryS/salary_calculator/README.md

+# Salary calculator
-# "Salary calculator" helps discover additional info about your worktime, freetime, salary and taxes
+Helps discover additional info about your worktime, freetime, salary and taxes